JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 ##### **34. Gathering**

-As with Fishing, a Seeker's Potion will help improve your XP per hour.
+As with Fishing, a Potion of Choice will help improve your XP per hour.
 However, you may also want to consider prioriting potion ingredients over spices, as Cooking is generally easier to train than Alchemy.

 ##### **35. Crafting**

 Make rings!
 Using up gems from Mining in rings can be very fast XP, especially with XP doubled.

 For longer training sessions however, I recommend making pickaxes.
 The full process of creating a pickaxe will provide great Woodcutting, Mining, Smithing, and Crafting XP.
-It's worth trying to use Mastery potion for the pickaxe creation step, otherwise Smithin will get too far ahead (due to bar & pickaxe head XP).
+It's worth trying to use Mastery potion for the pickaxe creation step, otherwise Smithing will get too far ahead (due to bar & pickaxe head XP).
 The finished pickaxes sell for a lot to traders.

 This skill is worth training early for the larger bags that can be created.